-7) Fact Gathering Process
+7. Fact Gathering Process & Parenting Study

 It is at this point that your attorney will continue the detailed task of gathering evidence about the family situation in preparation for negotiations and potential trial.
 In most cases, the evidence collecting process is the most time-consuming portion of the divorce.
-Information about the couple’s background will be analyzed, assets will be documents, debts will be added up, custody preferences will be determined, and a plan crafted to guide the future talks.
+Information about the couple’s background will be analyzed, assets will be documents, debts will be added up, custody preferences will be determined, and a plan will be crafted to guide the future talks.

 The ultimate goal of both parties is always to reach an agreement that both sides find fair.
 The attorneys for each side will enter negotiations in an attempt to reach a settlement.
 If that happens, then a final hearing is held by the court, the agreement becomes a court order, and the couples are officially divorced.

-9) Trial (if necessary)
+9. Trial (if necessary)

 If no agreement can be reached in negotiations or pretrial sessions, then a contested hearing must be held by the court.
 Both sides will present arguments and evidence in the case, and a judge will officially reach a decision on the issues.